 Since $I_E$ only captures the change in the energy space distribution, it is blind to the direction of the energy flow.
-Using the form in Eq. \ref{expanded FI}, $I_E(t)$ is defined as

-Notice that only squares of the time derivatives of $p_k$ appear in the above definition.
-Therefore, $I_E$ is invariant with respect to the time reversal transformation, which results in $\dot{p}_k \rightarrow -\dot{p}_k$.
+Using the form of $I_E(t)$ in Eq. \ref{expanded FI}, we notice that only squares of the time derivatives of $p_k$ appear.
+Thus, $I_E$ is invariant with respect to the time reversal transformation, $\dot{p}_k \rightarrow -\dot{p}_k$.
 Hence, $I_E$ fails to recognize charging from discharging.

-For example, consider a simple qubit battery ($H_B = \frac{1}{2}\sigma_z$) undergoing Rabi oscillations driven by $H_C = \lambda \sigma_x$.
-Assume that the system starts in the fully discharged state $\ket{\psi_0}=\ket{1},$ as in the previous example.
-From Eq. \ref{evolution}, one can see that the battery is fully charged (reaching $\ket{0}$) at $t=\pi/2\lambda.$ beyond this time, the battery is in the discharging phase until $t=\pi/\lambda$, where $P(t)<0.$ The functional expression for $I_E(t)$ is the same as the previous case, and is given by Eq. \ref{expanded FI}.
-One can verify from Eq. \ref{expanded FI} that
+For example, consider a simple qubit battery $H_B = \frac{1}{2}\sigma_z$ undergoing Rabi oscillations driven by $H_C = \lambda \sigma_x$.
+As in the previous example, it starts in the fully discharged state $\ket{\psi_0}=\ket{1}$.
+From Eq. \ref{evolution}, one can see that the battery is fully charged (reaching $\ket{0}$) at $t=\pi/2\lambda$.
+For $t > \pi/2\lambda$, the battery is in the discharging phase until $t=\pi/\lambda$, where $P(t)<0$.
+The functional expression for $I_E(t)$ is the same as the previous case, and is given by Eq. \ref{expanded FI}.
+From Eq. \ref{expanded FI}, it can be verified that